mihaigalos/netatmo-indicator/README.md

 ## Settings
-The indicator stores its settings in .netatmo-indicator-preferences.yaml, with an additional credentials file for netatmo.
-The credentials' file is reference with the <credentials_file> tag in .netatmo-indicator-preferences.yaml
+The indicator stores its settings in `~/.netatmo-indicator-preferences.yaml`, with an additional credentials file for netatmo.
+The credentials' file is referenced with the <credentials_file> tag in ~/.netatmo-indicator-preferences.yaml

 One may edit the credentials directly in the Menu.

-If desired, one may edit the .netatmo-indicator-preferences.yaml and add a dictionary of aliases to substitute the names displayed.
+If desired, one may edit the ~/.netatmo-indicator-preferences.yaml and add a dictionary of aliases to substitute the names displayed.
 Make sure to close the indicator before you manually edit the file.

 Example: